 After accidentally erasing my first attempt of processing black & white film which you can read here, I loaded the same type back into the camera and went photographing immediately after work the following day.

 With the shots lost, there was one that could be replicated easily; an outlying column of sandstone rock at Reddells beach that has been engraved with names and initials over time.
 I've seen similar engraving on the walls of remote caves in Cambodia, the insides of which were emblazoned with the names of hundreds of tourists.
-Cedar Falls outside of Brisbane is a small waterfall, bush walking area where people have sprayed tags over rockface.
-I've even seen a small fishing boat that had sunk in the shallow, clears water off the dive island of Ko Tao in Thailand, that was totally covered and tagged by people that had dived there.
+Cedar Falls outside of Brisbane is a small waterfall and bush walking area where people have sprayed tags over the rock-face.
+I've even seen a small fishing boat that had sunk in the shallow, clear waters off the dive island of Ko Tao in Thailand, that was totally covered and tagged by people that had dived there.

 I'm pretty unforgiving when it comes to mindless tags and vandalism.
 To me, it's about as imaginative as a dog pissing on a lamppost.
-Speaking to a friend about this recently and she was less scathing than me.
+I was speaking to a friend about this recently and she was less scathing.
 She said if she saw the initials of a couple in a tree, than that added a story.
 A mystery.
 It conjured up a narrative about who they were, when they met, did they eventually get married etc?
 And in cases like that I get it.
 The photos and examples above feel different though,

 And yet, I do have experience of this.
 When I was about five or six I wrote '"Steven's Garage" (minus the apostrophe presumably) in green marker pen on the garage wall of my parent's home in big, scrawling, childlike writing.
 Dad had been out and I wanted to surprise him on his return.
 He pulled up in the drive way and as he stepped out the car I proudly showed him my addition to the pebble dashed, exterior wall.
 He was surprised alright and instead of the kindly praise that I was expecting, I got an absolute bollocking for it